 Most women experience changes in their periods with a contraceptive implant.

 - Most commonly, the periods will be lighter and less regular.

-- Some women find that their periods stop altogether with the implant.
+- Some women find that their periods stop altogether with the implant (amenorrhoea).

 - A few women have longer, irregular periods, which can be heavy.

-- Some women experience mood swings at first, which can be rather like PMS.
+- Some women experience mood swings at first, which can be like pre-menstrual mood swings (PMS).